 Apid Island, a fishing village, is part of the Cuatro Islas, a group of four islands just off the coast of the municipalities of Inopacan and Hindang in the southwestern section of the province of Leyte.
 It is one of the inhabited islands and is the most populated.
-Apid Island is also the second-largest among the four – the three other islands being called Digyo, Mahaba, and Himokilan.
+Apid Island is also the second-largest among the four – the three other islands being Digyo, Mahaba, and Himokilan.

 Aside from being the most populated, this island is known for its mat-weaving community.
 Those visiting the place would find several women creating mats under the warm shade of breadfruit trees.
 There are also remarkable giant jars found in almost every house in the village.
 These jars serve as rainwater catchment devices.